Selected statistic data

 Aboriginal history is the only history that grows both ways - forward into the present and backwards into the past as new scientific methods indicate that archaeological sites are much older than originally thought.

 The origin of the Aboriginal people of Australia is not entirely clear.
-Studies link Aboriginal people to the first African nomads or to Siberian ancestors .
+Some studies link Aboriginal people to the first African nomads or to Siberian ancestors .

 One study determined that Aboriginal people descended from the first people to leave Africa up to 75,000 years ago, reaching Asia at least 24,000 years before other human migrants.
 Traversing into Australia “must have demanded exceptional survival skills and bravery,” said one researcher .